2022 United States House of Representatives elections in Colorado: District 3

 The 3rd district encompasses the Colorado Western Slope, including the cities of Montrose, Pueblo, and Grand Junction.
 Redistricting made the district slightly safer for the incumbent, Republican Lauren Boebert, who was elected with 51.4% of the vote in 2020.
 The district absorbs part of the old 4th district.
 She ran for re-election.
 Under the new district lines, the seat has a Cook PVI of R+7 and Donald Trump would have carried the district by 8 points.
-Despite this, Democrats very nearly flipped the seat, as Boebert defeated Adam Frisch by a razor-thin margin of 546 votes.
+Despite this, Democrats very nearly flipped the seat, as Boebert defeated Adam Frisch by a razor-thin margin of 554 votes.
+This was the closest House race in 2022.